mandyjmiller/Password-Generator/README.md

-#  Unit 4 Challenge: Javascript Console-Finances
+#  Unit 5 Challenge: Password Generator
 An application that an employee can use to generate a random password based on criteria they’ve selected